RichStone/data-collection-download-tool/README.md

 Of course it would be great to keep the tool test-driven ;)

 ## Possible Future Features
-- get really dynamic URLs
+- get really dynamic URLs (e.g. walk through a page and get all its URLs)
 - exclude some ranges/files from download
 - custom file naming/endings
+- custom download directory
-- unzip option
+- automatic unzip option
 - adding headers and sleep option for sensitive URLs
 - GUI 🌈

 Just let me know what you need for your use case or help me refining this tool.
+I would love to know about your use cases and refine the tool.

 ## Necessary Code Refactoring
 - factor parsing elements out of downloader.py